HAXOR-BD1/Evil-Angel-Ransomware/README.md

 # Evil-Angel-Ransomware
-Evil Angel is A Trojan Malware You Can User Evil Angel For Cyber Attacks or Revenge To Your Enemy
+Evil Angel is A Trojan Malware You Can Use Evil Angel For Cyber Attacks or Revenge To Your Enemy

 # Installation